cloudamqp/lavinmq-benchmark/AWS/README.md

 ### Initalize

-Initialize the AWS provider and modules with:
+Change directory to any scenario (e.g. `./scenarios/generic_throughput`) and initialize the AWS provider and moudles with:

 ```console
 dotenv terraform init